First Two Pages of Frankenstein: Background and recording

+Artwork

+Created by the design company Pentagram, the front cover of First Two Pages of Frankenstein features a photograph of a young boy holding a mannequin's head.
+The photograph was taken by the boy's father, John Solimine, an illustrator and longtime friend of vocalist Matt Berninger.
+Solimine and Berninger met as dishwashers in a Cincinnati restaurant.
+Solimine has previously worked with the National on several concert posters and alongside Berninger on illustrations for his side project EL VY.
+In possible relation to the album's title, Solimine released a children's book titled Does Frankenstein Get Hungry? in 2018.

+Bass guitarist Scott Devendorf, a former graphic designer who works closely on the band's album covers, described the mannequin as "not a phrenological head".
+Exclaim! listed the album cover as 24th worst of the year, quoting journalist Matty Monroe's tweet comparing it to those of Walk the Moon, Cold War Kids, Cage the Elephant, Twenty One Pilots, Grouplove and Fitz and the Tantrums.

-Release
+Release and promotion

 On August 19, 2022, Aaron Dessner revealed in an interview with Laura Barton in the i newspaper that a new National album was scheduled for 2023.
 A standalone single, "Weird Goodbyes", featuring Bon Iver, was released three days later.
 The National first teased the album on social media on January 13, 2023, with a video of Berninger reading Mary Shelley's 1818 novel Frankenstein on a piano bench.
 The posts linked to a password-protected page on their official website.
-The unlocked page featured an image of an open book with text mirroring Shelley's novel, but written as a letter addressed “To Mrs. Bridgers, England” and mentioning people named "Taylor" and "Uncle Sufjan".
+The unlocked page featured an image of an open book with text mirroring Shelley's novel, but written as a letter addressed "To Mrs. Bridgers, England" and mentioning people named "Taylor" and "Uncle Sufjan".

 First Two Pages of Frankenstein was officially announced on January 18, 2023, with the release of the album's lead single, "Tropic Morning News", and the announcement of a supporting tour starting in May 2023.
 The tour will feature the opening acts Patti Smith, Soccer Mommy, the Beths, and Bartees Strange.
 A second single, "New Order T-Shirt", was released on February 23, 2023.
 The release was accompanied by the sale of a limited edition T-shirt created in partnership with New Order.
+A third single, "Eucalyptus", was released on March 22, 2023.
+The fourth single, "Your Mind Is Not Your Friend", was released on April 12, 2023.
+"The Alcott" was released as the fifth single to Italian radio stations on April 28, 2023.
+It was released to US triple A radio on May 1, 2023.